Free vs. Paid Travel Insurance: Should You Be Paying for More?

 With standalone policies, you’ll need to choose between individual and family plans, with the latter generally costing more.
 An individual plan covers you alone whereas family plans cover your spouse and children as well.

-On the other hand, complimentary credit card travel insurance typically covers family members (spouse and legal children) that accompany you on the same trip.
+On the other hand, complimentary credit card travel insurance typically covers family members (spouse and legal children) that accompany you on the same big family trip.

 So should I pay for a standalone travel plan too?